 This is because the part of the brain that stores memories declines in function as we age.

-Another reason for mental and emotional changes is that our hormones start to change as we age.
+Another reason for mental and emotional changes is that our hormones change as we get older.

-As people age, they also typically become less interested in things that used to excite them and more interested in activities that are relaxing and calming.
+As people get older, they typically become less interested in things that used to excite them and more interested in relaxing and calming activities.
 This shift in interests and hobbies is partly due to changes in the brain itself.

 Finally, our interests and hobbies often change as we get older.
 This is partly due to changes in our mental and emotional state, but it can also be simply due to a desire for new experiences.
-For example, someone who enjoyed hiking and camping in their youth may find that they prefer gentler activities in their late ages.
+For example, someone who enjoyed hiking and camping in their youth may prefer gentler activities in their late ages, such as baking or collecting.

 We often find ourselves more drawn to activities that reflect who we have become as people – from reading certain types of books to pursuing specific passions or hobbies.